Oxidative Stress

 how is produced the oxidative stress

-The first shield against oxidative is the superoxide dismutase (SOD) enzyme.
-Ubiquitous to all forms of life exposed to oxygen, SOD has been protecting living beings from oxidation for over 2 billion years.
+One of the body’s primary natural mechanisms is the enzymesuperoxide dismutase (SOD) Present in all forms of life exposed to oxygen, SOD has helped protect living organisms from oxidation for over 2 billion years.

 Antioxidant enzyme vs classical antioxidant

-Antioxidant enzymes (also called “primary antioxidants”) have high catalytic properties and are involved in the elimination of millions of free radicals.
-On the contrary, classical antioxidants (also called “secondary antioxidants”) quench only one free radical and are quickly exhausted, needing additional enzymes for renewal.
+Antioxidant enzymes (also called “primary antioxidants”) exhibit high catalytic activity and participate in the neutralization of millions of free radicals.
+In contrast, classical antioxidants (or “secondary antioxidants”) act on one free radical at a time and are quickly depleted, requiring the action of additional enzymes to maintain their antioxidant function.

 SOD vs free radicals